Volunteering – FAQs

 Frequently Asked Questions about Volunteering at Vegfest

 Where and to whom do I report?
-Go to the Seattle Center Exhibition Hall on Mercer Street, enter to the right of the ticket booths, and you will find the volunteer check-in area on your right.
+Go to the Washington State Fairgrounds in Puyallup, enter at the Gold Gate.
+Vegfest is held in the Pavilion, the building on your left after you enter through the Gold Gate.
 Friday volunteers will be informally directed to a task by volunteer coordinator, Charlotte Tennessen.
 Saturday and Sunday volunteers will check in at the Volunteer desk and attend orientation before Charlotte directs you to a task.

-Will Vegetarians of Washington cover my expenses (like parking)?
+Will Vegetarians of Washington cover my expenses?
 Sorry as a non-profit organization, we can’t afford to do that.
-We encourage the use of public transport and carpooling to minimize expenses.
+We encourage the use of public transport and carpooling to minimize costs.
+Parking is free.

 How do I get credit for my volunteer hours?
 For students, club members, and others who want credit for their volunteer hours, you will need to collect a Volunteer Hours Tracking Form at the Volunteer desk when you check in at the beginning of your first shift each day.
 Then ask a Vegfest Leader, Demo Support volunteer or Sponsor to initial the form at the beginning and end of each task you are assigned.
 They will also have the opportunity to add comments.
 After your last shift each day, return to the Volunteer Check-In desk to exchange the Tracking Form for credit on a Volunteer Confirmation form provided by Vegetarians of Washington, or on a form provided by your organization.